Saturday, March 22, 2025

 The twelve divergent meridians correspond to the twelve primary meridians and are grouped into six yin-yang pairs, referred to as the six Confluences in later classifications.

-• Yang divergent meridians penetrate their associated Zang organs before reconnecting with their primary meridian, reinforce the role of Yang channels in deep physiological regulation.
+• Yang divergent meridians penetrate their associated Zang organs before reconnecting with their primary meridian, reinforcing the role of Yang channels in deep physiological regulation.

-• Yin divergent meridians do not return to their own primary meridian but instead merge with their paired yang counterpart, linking internal organ function to the circulation of Wei Qi.
+• Yin divergent meridians do not return to their own primary meridian but instead merge with their paired Yang counterpart, linking internal organ function to the circulation of Wei Qi (defensive).

 • They hold latency—classical texts describe them as storing unresolved pathogenic factors, which aligns with how recurring infections and chronic inflammatory conditions reemerge.
 Hepatitis and herpes are prime examples.

-• They have strong connections to joints, marrow, and deep organ systems.
+• They have a strong connection to joints and deep organ systems.

 Pathway and Function